Nestallum/Jupyter_Notebook_Installation_Tutorial/README.md

 Now that Python is installed, you're ready to use the pip command to install Jupyter Notebook.

 ## Anaconda
-To get Jupyter Notebook, you can install Anaconda, which includes the full distribution, including tools like **Jupyter Notebook**.
-However, once Anaconda is installed, it provides additional utilities like Anaconda Navigator for managing virtual environments, packages, and other tools included in the distribution:
+To get Jupyter Notebook, simply install Anaconda, which comes with the complete distribution, inclusive of essential tools such as Jupyter Notebook.
+Once Anaconda is installed, you'll also benefit from additional utilities like Anaconda Navigator, facilitating the management of virtual environments, packages, and other tools integrated into the distribution.
 -  Go to the official Anaconda website: https://www.anaconda.com/download
 -  Download the installer and follow the instructions to install Anaconda on your machine.